zPodFactory/zpodfactory.github.io/docs/guide/install/index.md

 - vCenter Server 7.0u3+ or later
     - At least `4 vCPU / 16GB RAM / 250GB Storage` (SSD/NVMe recommended) for the zPodFactory appliance/management VM

-    The zPodFactory Appliance will likely have a base 250GB disk, but usage will be much lower depending which products you download/use on your nested environments
-    (you will be able to easily extend the disk using LVM if needed)
+    The zPodFactory Appliance will likely have a base 50GB disk, but usage will be much lower depending which products you download/use on your nested environments (you will be able to easily extend the disk using LVM if needed, highly recommended to extend the disk to 500GB+ if you plan to use a lot of products)

 - NSX-T 3.1+ (for `nsxt` basic deployment) or NSX 4.1.1+ (for `nsxt-projects` features)

     - T0 & T1 Gateways pre-deployed and configured for proper N/S connectivity (a T1 could be used to host the zPodFactory appliance/management VM)
     - Layer 3 connectivity between the zPodFactory appliance/management VM and the target vCenter Server(ESXi hosts too for OVF/OVA tasks)/NSX Manager, and nested environments (zPodFactory will deploy a T1 linked to a specified T0 for all the nested environments)
     - a network supernet for deploying nested environments (`10.10.0.0/20` for example, as each nested environment will get a global `/24` subnet from this supernet, carved into 4 x `/26` subnets to be used with native vlan and guest vlan tagging within the nested environment)
-    - check [this FAQ section](../../faq/faq.md#why-does-preparing-nsx-hosts-break-my-zpod) for changing the DLR-MAC address
+    - check [this FAQ section](../../faq/faq.md#why-does-preparing-nsx-hosts-break-my-zpod) for changing the NSX default DLR-MAC address

 - Decent Storage performance (SSD/NVMe) for the nested environments if possible (vSAN OSA/ESA is recommended) - 4TB+ of storage is recommended (depending on the number of nested environments you plan to deploy)
     - the zPodFactory Appliance or management vm (if installed manually) should take between 50-500GB of storage (depending how many components will be downloaded/used, and could grow over time)